Art's Fiery Finger

 Art and Social Justice Roundtable

 On Wednesday, March 26, 2025, panelists from a wide variety of backgrounds spoke at The University of Alabama's Intercultural Center on how art can be a powerful tool in modern and historical contexts to work as a vehicle of social justice.
 This event was free and open to the public and followed by a reception and exhibit tour at the Gorgas House Museum.
-Panelists included Shanaya Daughtrey, Madeline Burkhardt, Oluwafunilayo Miriam Akinpelu, and Lauren Waters.
+Panelists included Shanaya Daughtrey, Madeline Burkhardt, Oluwafunmilayo Miriam Akinpelu, and Lauren Waters.

 Shanaya Daughtrey